 Marriage & Civil Ceremonies

 You must have a marriage licence before you can be legally married in the Province of Ontario.
 You can apply for a marriage licence or civil marriage solemnization at the Municipal Office.
-Marriage certificates and name changes are issued by the Province of Ontario.
+Marriage certificates are issued by the Province of Ontario.

 Application